integrii/LightningPHP/README.md

 ## Get Started

-To get started using LightningPHP, download [the source for release 1](https://github.com/integrii/LightningPHP/archive/HEAD.tar.gz) and unzip it to your PHP or HHVM web server webroot.
+To get started using LightningPHP, download [the latest release](https://github.com/integrii/LightningPHP/archive/HEAD.tar.gz) and unzip it to your PHP or HHVM web server webroot.
 When you start it up you will see a 'Welcome to LightningPHP' page that comes with a sample controller, model, view, config and library.
 Use these pages as templates to start coding your app!

 ## Example Application